666 (number): Number of the beast

 666 is often associated with Satan, who is illustrated here in an engraved interpretation by Gustave Doré.

 In the Textus Receptus manuscripts of the New Testament, the Book of Revelation cryptically asserts 666 to be "the man's number" or "the number of a man" (depending on how the text is translated) associated with the Beast, an antagonistic creature that appears briefly about two-thirds into the apocalyptic vision.
-Some manuscripts of the original Koine Greek use the symbols χξϛ chi xi stigma (or χξϝ with a digamma), while other manuscripts spell out the number in words.
+Some manuscripts of the original Koine Greek, such as Editio Regia use the symbols χξϛ chi xi stigma (or χξϝ with a digamma), while later translations of the New Testament, such as Westcott and Hort, spell out the number in words.

 In modern popular culture, 666 has become one of the most widely recognized symbols for the Antichrist or, alternatively Satanism.
 Earnest references to the number occur both among apocalypticist Christian groups and in explicitly anti-Christian subcultures.

 References in contemporary Western art or literature are, more likely than not, intentional references to the Beast symbolism.
 Such popular references are therefore too numerous to list.

 It is common to see the symbolic role of the integer 666 transferred to the numerical digit sequence 6-6-6.
 Some people take the Satanic associations of 666 so seriously that they actively avoid things related to 666 or the digits 6-6-6.
 This is known as hexakosioihexekontahexaphobia.

-The Number of the Beast is cited as 616 in some early biblical manuscripts, the earliest known instance being in Papyrus 115.
+There is a broad consensus in contemporary scholarship that the number of the beast refers to the Roman emperor Nero, who reigned from 55 to 68 AD.
+The Greek version of his name (Νέρων Καῖσαρ, "Neron Kaisar") transliterates into Hebrew as נרון קסר (NRON QSR), and, using gematria, yields a numerical value of 666.
+His Latin name, "Nero Caesar", transliterated as נרו קסר (NRO QSR), produces the number 616 instead, which is also cited as the Number of the Beast in some early biblical manuscripts.